Welcome to Cromarty Boat Club

 Cromarty township lies near the entrance to the Cromarty Firth, heading very slightly West of the Moray Firth between the two 'Sutors', and is an excellent stopover if heading through the Caledonian Canal/Great Glen.

 Cromarty Boat Club Clubhouse is the converted Seaplane Tower looking out over the harbour, below the 'NESS' on which stands Cromarty Lighthouse -- now unlighted.

-During the summer you will see club members boats on moorings in the bay, and often sailing! -- during the winter many members will be in the secure boat compound adjacent to the harbour or the workshop.
+During the summer you will see club members' boats on moorings in the bay, and often sailing! -- during the winter many members will be working in the secure boat compound adjacent to the harbour or in the workshop.

 We lift in and lift out with a hired crane each season.
-The club HQ in the watchtower has recently upgraded toilets, showers and washing machine.
+The club HQ in the watchtower has toilets, showers and washing machine.

 Cromarty Cinema [yes, we have one!] and small offices stand a little to the North of the Club Tower, next to Slaughterhouse Coffee at the top of the ferry slipway.